Regis Philbin Discusses His Strained Relationship with Former Co-Host Kelly Ripa

-Although Regis Philbin and Kelly Ripa sat side-by-side as co-hosts on live TV for a decade, the former colleagues no longer keep in touch.
+Although Regis Philbin and Kelly Ripa sat side-by-side as co-hosts on live TV for a decade, Philbin claims the former colleagues’ off-screen relationship isn’t what it once was.

-In an interview with Larry King Now on Tuesday, the former Live! with Regis and Kelly host — who signed off from his ABC hosting duties in 2011 — discussed his strained relationship with Ripa, 46.
+In an interview with Larry King Now on Tuesday, the former Live! with Regis and Kelly host — who signed off from his ABC hosting duties in 2011 — discussed the status of his relationship with Ripa, 46.

 Asked by King if he keeps in touch with Ripa, Philbin responded, “Not really, no.”